YASI: Participant Life

 In addition to normal classes, many extra events occur.
 Musical or theatrical guests often come to perform.
 Every year, there has been a rock-paper-scissors tournament and a game called "Boom Roasted".
 There is also a Lip Sync Battle every year and the winner(s) get to smash a piece of art filled with cream.

 Awards

-There are daily prizes.
-These prizes are awarded to the attendees who have helped throughout the day in various ways such as cleaning up during lunch and snack, or helping the counselors and teaching artists.
-Prizes vary from day to day.
+There are daily prizes, which vary from day to day, awarded to the attendees who have helped throughout the day in various ways such as cleaning up during lunch and snack, or helping the counselors and teaching artists.
 At the end of the program, special participants are recognized with induction to the Gryffindor club (an homage to Gryffindor of Harry Potter).